Brompton Bicycle: Court cases

 Following the expiry of the Brompton patent, Brompton Bicycle's legal actions against Neobike/Grace Gallant have all been brought on the basis of copyright- and industrial design-law.

 A court case was held at the Groningen civil court in the Netherlands on 24 May 2006, which ruled that the industrial design of the Brompton folding bicycle was protected by copyright.
 Additionally, the Neobike-provided manual had included direct copies of those drawings found in the Brompton user manual.
 The Brompton Bicycle Limited v Rijwielbedrijf Vincent Van Ellen BV ruling held that there was creative flexibility in the design for a bicycle beyond those choices made purely for functional reasons; in the Brompton case this included the M-style handlebars, curved main frame tube and the cable-placement.
 Each of these were noted to be distinctive design decisions that another manufacturer could change without compromising the ability to create a functional folding bicycle.
 Such a level of perceived similarity was therefore likely to cause "confusion in the market" under the Dutch copyright law, Article 13.
 Neobike did not choose to appeal and Brompton Bicycle was granted the right to have all of the imported bicycles destroyed with an injunction against future imports by Neobike's distributors.

 In June 2010, Brompton Bicycle gained a further injunction against the import of the unlicensed copy Brompton models into Spain, this time under the name "Nishiki Oxford Bicycle".
-The case was decided on the basis that Grace Gallant predecessors' had not returned all of Brompton Bicycle Ltd's drawing and toolings upon the termination of the earlier Eurotai/Neobike franchise agreement.
+The case was decided on the basis that Grace Gallant predecessors' had not returned all of Brompton Bicycle Ltd's drawings and tooling upon the termination of the earlier Eurotai/Neobike franchise agreement.